Asymptotically well-calibrated Bayesian $p$-value using the Kolmogorov-Smirnov statistic: Discussion

 \section{Discussion}

-The posterior predictive $p$-value is a convenient tool for Bayesian model evaluation, but its conservatism has raised concerns among practitioners. \cite{robins2000asymptotic} showed that ppp can be asymptotically well-calibrated for a class of asymptotically normal test statistics, provided the asymptotic mean of the test statistic is constant in the parameter $\bm{\theta}$.
-Our work extends this theory to the modified KS test, a versatile omnibus goodness-of-fit test.
-Unlike the test statistics considered by \citeauthor{robins2000asymptotic}, the modified KS test is not asymptotically normal; instead, it converges in distribution to the supremum of a mean-zero gaussian process under the null.
-We leverage its connection to asymptotic normality to establish the asymptotic well-calibration of ppp(KS) through Le Cam's third lemma and empirical process theory.
-Moreover, our Lemmas \ref{lem:paper5thm3.2}-\ref{lem:l2} provide a pathway for potentially extending these results to other test statistics that are not asymptotically normal.
-We further used numerical experiments to show that ppp(KS) is well-behaved under finite sample, and that it is versatile to detect a variety of alternative models.
+The posterior predictive $p$-value is a convenient tool for Bayesian model evaluation, but its conservatism has raised concerns among practitioners. \cite{robins2000asymptotic} showed that the ppp can be asymptotically well calibrated for a class of asymptotically normal test statistics, provided the asymptotic mean of the test statistic is constant in the parameter $\bm{\theta}$.
+Our work extends this theory to Kolmogorov-Smirnov (KS)-type test statistics: The classical KS (CKS) test is applicable to i.i.d. real-valued random variables, whereas the generalized KS (GKS) test can be used for regression setup.
+They are omnibus goodness-of-fit tests that are not asymptotically normal.
+We leverage their connection to asymptotic normality to establish the asymptotic well-calibration of the ppp through Le Cam's third lemma and empirical process theory.
+Moreover, our Proposition \ref{prop:paper5thm3.2} provides a pathway for potentially extending these results to other test statistics that are not asymptotically normal.
+We further used numerical experiments to show that both the ppp(CKS) and ppp(GKS) are well behaved under finite sample, and that they are versatile to detect a variety of alternative models.

-The classical KS test is only applicable to i.i.d. random variables.
-For more complex settings such as regression models where the $Y_i$'s are independent but not identically distributed, or for multivariate data $Y_i \in \mbR^q$, a generalized modified KS test statistic $\tilde{T}_n$ can be used:

-where $P_{i,\bm{\theta}}$ is the CDF for $Y_i$ which may depend on covariates $x_i$.
-A potential direction for future research is to extend our theory to this setting.